-At Lightmaster, clients often wonder why they need lighting design and think well, why can’t my architect or electrician just do it?
+At Lightmaster, clients often wonder why they need a lighting design and think, why can’t my architect or electrician just do it?

 Well, they can if you want.
 However, eight out of ten* electricians will design most rooms with a grid of downlights or with one central pendant (*we say this as we do work with a few electricians who are NOT guilty of this).
 And while an architect has an excellent understanding of how natural light will work within a space, when it comes to artificial lighting, they’re usually the first to advise using an external lighting designer on projects.